codebar/tutorials/python/lesson2/tutorial.md

 ### Storing user input in variables

 Now we are going to look at capturing user input using the python input command.
 Let's create a variable in which to store the user input.

 Now type this into your REPL:

 	lucky_number = input("What is your lucky number?")

 Type back your answer after it asks you.

-Now remember how strings need either single or double quotes?

 Now in the REPL type:

-	food = input("What is your favouirte food?")
+	food = input("What is your favourite food?")

 When you give the REPL your repsonse make sure you wrap it in quotes as this is storing your response as a string.

+Now we are going to put your response into another variable.

 Now try: